BorislavN/angular-project/README.md

 The expired tokens are cleaned by a Cron job every 12 hours.

 ## 3.About the Angular client.
-### Overall functionality and pages:
-- Home page - has different content for anonymous and authenticated users
-- Login page - has validations
-- Register page - has validations
-- Logout functionality
-- Add Car page - has validations
-- Collection page - here the user can see his cars.
-Cars tagged for sale have red background.
-- Car Details page - the details for the selected car and form here the user can access the Sell menu.
-- Sell Car menu - has validations, the user is redirected to My Offers page after success.
-- My Offers page - here the user can see his active offers ordered by date descending.
-If he clicks on a link he is redirected to the Offer Details page.
-- Offer Details page - the details for the current offer.
-If the user has submitted more than one picture he can toggle whats displayed in the main picture  container by clicking on the smaller pictures.
-- All Offers page with pagination
-- User Profile page
-- Transfer money menu
-- Delete Car functionality
-- Delete Offer functionality
-- Buy Car from offer functionality
-- Edit Offer page
-- Edit User Profile menu
-- Add Comment functionality
-- Offer Comments page
-- Edit Car page

 ### Dynamic pages:
 - Collection page - made with flex-box, data is sorted by forSale property
 - Car Details page - includes car info, edit car menu, sell car menu, delete car functionality